 The fair value of the shares of common stock that underlie the stock options we have granted under the plan has historically been determined by our board of directors based upon information available to it at the time of grant.
 Prior to December 31, 2011, our board of directors did not conduct any formal valuation procedure or commission any third party valuation or appraisal in connection with its determinations of the fair value of its common stock.
 Our board of directors considered the most persuasive evidence of fair value to be the prices at which our securities were sold in actual arms' length transactions.
-Our board of directors also considered numerous objective and subjective factors in the assessment of fair value, including reviews of our business and financial condition, the conditions of the industry in which we operate and the markets that we serve and general economic, market and United States and global capital market conditions, an analysis of publicly traded peer companies, the lack of marketability of our common stock, the likelihood of achieving a liquidity event for the shares of common stock underlying the stock options in question, such as an initial public offering or sale, the preferences and privileges of the preferred stock and common stock.
+Our board of directors also considered numerous objective and subjective factors in the assessment of fair value, including reviews of our business and financial condition, the conditions of the industry in which we operate and the markets that we serve and general economic, market and United States and global capital market conditions, an analysis of publicly traded peer companies, the lack of marketability of our common stock, the likelihood of achieving a liquidity event for the shares of common stock underlying the stock options in question, such as an initial public offering or sale, the preferences and privileges of the preferred stock and common stock, the status of strategic initiatives being undertaken by our management and board of directors and, after December 31, 2011, independent third party valuations of our common stock.
 All options have been granted at exercise prices not less than the fair value of the underlying shares on the date of grant.
-Subsequent to the initial public offering, the fair value of our common stock utilized in determining the value of option grants was based on the trading value of our common stock.
+Subsequent to our initial public offering, the fair value of our common stock utilized in determining the value of option grants was based on the trading value of our common stock.

-During the year ended December 31, 2015, we granted options to purchase 560,393 shares of our common stock.
+During the years ended December 31, 2016 and 2015, we granted options to purchase 377,771 and 560,393 shares, respectively, of our common stock.